 The World Heritage-listed Blue Mountains National Park is one of the most popular national parks in all of Australia.
-And the great thing about it is that you can easily explore the Blue Mountains by train.
+And the great thing about it is that there are plenty of things to do at the Blue Mountains by train.
 The 2.5-hour train ride from Sydney (Central) to Mt Victoria stops at, at least, 17 different villages in the mountains, most of which can be used as starting points for exploring the Blue Mountains on foot.

 Within an hour’s ride from Sydney, you are already in the Lower Blue Mountains that stretch roughly from Lapstone to Falconbridge, followed by the Upper Blue Mountains from Linden to Mount Victoria.
 The trains depart every hour and the ticket from Central to Katoomba costs $8.86.

 The train journey to the Blue Mountains is very picturesque, taking you along the top of the escarpment with beautiful views of the surrounding landscape.
 The trains are comfortable with bathrooms onboard.
 You can even have a snooze on the way in the quiet carriages where talking is kept to the absolute minimum.
 Conversely, if you prefer to spend the ride chatting, make sure you don’t board a quiet carriage.

-So what can you visit in the Blue Mountains by train?
+So what can you do at the Blue Mountains by train?

 Quite a lot.
 If you don’t mind some extra walking, you can explore the iconic lookouts, see picturesque waterfalls, access a huge variety of walking trails and even see glow worms in the Blue Mountains within easy reach from a train station.